-During 2015, the board of directors met five times, the audit committee met eight times, the compensation committee met nine times and the nominating and corporate governance committee did not meet.
-In that year, each director attended at least 75% of the meetings of the board of directors and the committees on which he or she served which occurred while such director was a member of the board of directors and such committees, except that Ms. Szela did not attend two such meetings of the board of directors.
+During 2016, the board of directors met eight times, the audit committee met five times, the compensation committee met four times and the nominating and corporate governance committee met one time.
+In that year, each director attended at least 75% of the meetings of the board of directors and the committees on which he or she served which occurred while such director was a member of the board of directors and such committees, except that Ms. Szela did not attend one such meeting of the board of directors and one such meeting of the committees and Dr. Healy did not attend one such meeting of the committees.
 As required under NASDAQ rules and regulations, our independent directors meet in regularly scheduled executive sessions at which only independent directors are present.